 Valuation:

-Enron’s cost basis in the shares for US GAAP purposes is still $131,000,000, or approximately $8.48 per share (NYSE ticker: ELP).
-The shares are a strategic investment and kept in the “Held For Sale” book, therefore there is no MTM on share price movements.
-Any sales out of this position will not change the accounting treatment of Enron’s remaining position in the shares.
-[KENT—PLEASE CONFIRM ALL]
+Enron’s cost basis in the shares for US GAAP purposes is approximately $131,000,000, or $8.48 per share (NYSE ticker: ELP).
+The shares are a strategic investment and therefore this investment is accounted for on a cost basis (no MTM on share price movements).
+Any partial sale of this position will not change the accounting treatment of Enron’s remaining position in the shares.

 Proposed Transaction: